 The Health Professions Councill Committes are are made up of members who are independent.
 The committee may strike a practitioner off the register or impose lesser penalties, such as a caution, o,r often when we are instructed early on, take no action.

 The HPC has powers to suspend a practitioner (interim suspension order), pending an investigation, where serious complaints are made.

-It is crucial to take legal advice immediately and at Edward Hayes LLP you have epert lawyers with a superb success rate of winning cases.
+It is crucial to take legal advice immediately and at Edward Hayes you have expert lawyers with a superb success rate of winning cases.
 Medical practitioners who involve specialist lawyers early on maximise their chances of retaining their livelihood.